atomic14/esp32-zxspectrum/README.md

 This is currently a work in progress and is under active development.
 So, I can't guarantee that the code will be stable.

+# Bulding the firmware

 You will need to install [Visual Studio Code](https://code.visualstudio.com/download) and [PlatformIO](https://platformio.org/install) to build the code.

+The firmware lives in the `firmware` directory.
+Open this folder in [Visual Studio Code](https://code.visualstudio.com/download) and PlatformIO will take care of the rest.

 # Supported boards